KiaFathi/nodefyBot/README.md

 username of whoever sent the mention, the text of that mention, and the id string of the mention.
 The id string is an identifier twitter uses to monitor each tweet, we will use this to make sure our server doesn't respond multiple times to each tweet.

+We will store each tweet's username and message as a single object, in an array called latestTweets.
+Each id string will be stored as a key in an object called idStrings, so so we can quickly look up as to whether those id strings have been handled or not.